 North West Forest Service, National Park & Golden Eagle are not a valid permit for State Parks.
 Only passes issued by Oregon Parks & Recreational Department are validated as a day use passes.

-2020 Season- The Historic South Falls Lodge is currently closed until further notice.
-The café remains operation, though hours do vary throughout the year please see the following:
+2020 Season- The Historic South Falls Lodge & Cafe is currently closed until further notice.

 Standard American cuisine, coffee & hot chocolate, ice-cream too!

 For specific menu items and group accommodations please call 503.873.8875.

 Yes!
 Our Nature Store is run by wonderful volunteers!

 The Friends of Silver Falls Nature Store hours are as follows: